dgraph-io/badger/README.md

 This is why we follow a version naming schema that differs from Semantic Versioning.

 - New major versions are released when the data format on disk changes in an incompatible way.
-- New minor versions are released whenever the API changes but data compatibility is conserved.
+- New minor versions are released whenever the API changes but data compatibility is maintained.
 Note that the changes on the API could be backward-incompatible - unlike Semantic Versioning.
 - New patch versions are released when there's no changes to the data format nor the API.

 Following these rules: